-So what should you do to ensure that your work environment is safe and free from weapons if that is your policy?
-Your first move should be to check your state and local laws.
-Since federal law doesn’t directly address weapons at private workplaces, several states have taken it upon themselves to pass individual laws to regulate the issue.
-Let’s look at the allowances under the law and identify how they affect your policy decisions and the required notices you must post.
+What can you do to ensure your business is protected from potential harm, and does that involve restricting weapons in the workplace?
+Your first move should be to check state legislation.
+Since federal law doesn’t directly address weapons at private workplaces, several states have taken it upon themselves to pass specific laws regulating the issue.
+Let’s look at the latest legal allowances and identify how they impact your policy decisions and posting requirements.

 Enforcing a Total Ban on Weapons

-In some states, employers can totally ban weapons in the workplace.
-In these cases, employers can forbid workers from carrying weapons to the office and even in the company parking lot.
-Your right to set rules on your private property is given more weight than an employees’ right to carry a weapon in these states.
+In some states, employers can totally ban weapons on company property, which is typically defined as all company-owned or leased buildings and surrounding areas, such as sidewalks, walkways, driveways and parking lots.
+Basically, your right to set rules on your private property holds more weight than an employees’ right to concealed carry in these states.

-Whether you use email or hard copy to distribute the policy, it’s best practice to have your employees sign and date a form acknowledging they read and understood the policy.
+Whether you use email or a printed copy to distribute the policy, it’s a best practice to have your employees sign and date a form acknowledging they read and understood the policy.
 These signed acknowledgments should be kept on file so employees can’t claim that they didn’t know about the company policy.

-You can also strengthen your policy by posting notices in prominent locations where employees, customers, and visitors can easily see them.
+You can also strengthen your policy by displaying posters and notices in prominent locations where employees, customers and visitors can easily view them.

 Weapons in the Parking Lot May Be Allowed

-Currently, 23 states have enacted laws preventing employers from completely banning weapons at the workplace.
+Currently, more than 25 states have enacted laws preventing employers from completely banning weapons at the workplace.
 These laws, commonly referred to as “parking lot”, “guns-at-work” and “guns-in-trunks” laws, allow employees to bring a weapon to work in their vehicle.

-Employers in these states have the right to keep weapons out of the office, but the laws allow employees to store weapons in personal vehicles while parked at the worksite.
-The laws vary from state to state but typically require employees to meet certain conditions, which include the following:
+Although employers in these states have the right to keep weapons out of the office or building, it’s acceptable for employees to store weapons in personal vehicles while parked at the worksite.
+The laws vary from state to state but typically require employees to meet certain conditions, such as:

 - The gun must be lawfully possessed